NEET AIQ vs State Quota - Know Differences, Seat Distribution

 AIQ quota has higher cut-offs due to national-level competition among students.

-State Quota has lower cut-offs, benefiting local candidates.
+State Quota has lower cut-offs, benefiting local students.
 Further, the cutoff varies based on the states.

 Counselling Authority